ketanmore2002/ketanmore2002/README.md

 - [Data Logger - national institute of virology](https://github.com/ketanmore2002/web-logger-2):A robust data logger system using the Django framework to enhance and streamline data received from sensors which are located in the national institute of virology.The system provides a user-friendly platform for scientists to monitor various viruses in the laboratory.This application also uses mqtt protocol for sharing information with other government servers.

-🌱 **I'm currently learning:**
-- Deep Learning
-- Natural language processing

 📫 **Connect with me:**
 - LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/ketan-more-4247881ab/)

 💬 **Ask me about:**
+- Data Science
+- Data Analytics
+- Large laguage Models
+- Natural Laguage Processing
+- Machine Learning
+- Deep Learning
 - Django development
 - Full Stack web development
-- Best practices in web development

 📈 **GitHub Stats:**
 [![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=ketanmore2002&show_icons=true&hide=contribs)](https://github.com/ketanmore2002)